grantcollins03/rock-paper-scissors/README.md

 # Rock paper scissors

-This is a project for the Odin Project to create a simple rock paper scissors game.
+This is a project for the Odin Project to create a rock paper scissors game with a simple UI.

-When the game() function is called, the user is prompted to enter a guess: rock, paper, or scissors.
-The computer also generates a random guess, and the two guesses are compared to determine the winner of a five-round game.

-For the user's guess, capitalization doesn't affect the outcome since .toUpperCase() is used to convert the user's guess to compare with the computer's guess, which is all-caps by default.
-So, a user can enter rock, Rock, RoCk, or another variation and no difference is made.
+#Instructions

+Click one of the three buttons (labeled rock, paper, or scissors) to make your respective guess.
+Once clicked, the computer will also make its own guess.
+The guesses are compared, the round winner is announced, and the score is calculated.
+Sometimes a round is a tie, in which case the score won't change!

+The game ends when either you or the computer first reaches 5 points and is announced as the winner.
+A button then appears prompting you to play again.